 CHAIRS AND TABLES ARE FOR PEOPLE, NOT DOGS.

 Yep, we’ve all seen the small dog sitting in the restaurant chair, often with his front feet on the table.
 Don’t be that person.
-All it takes is one complaint and a restaurant might reconsider their dog-friendly policy.
+All it takes is one complaint for a restaurant to reconsider its dog-friendly policy.

 BRING A MAT FOR YOUR DOG.

-A cooling mat in the summer or a warm mat in the winter is another idea that might be a good addition to what you carry in your trunk.
+A cooling mat in the summer or a warm mat in the winter is another idea that might be a good addition to what you carry in your bag.

 WATCH FOR DISCARDED FOOD BENEATH THE TABLE.